 - Assisting schools in providing learning support structures and processes for students with diverse learning needs

 - Providing counselling support to all diocesan schools

-- Implementing government-funded targeted programs across a range of areas including National Partnerships, English as a Second Language (ESL), Community Languages, Australian Government Quality Teaching Program (AGQTP), Road Safety and Drug Education, Aboriginal Education initiatives, and Vocational Education.
+- Implementing government-funded targeted programs across a range of areas including Literacy and Numeracy Action Plan Schools, English as an Additional Language or Dialect (EALD), Road Safety and Drug Education, Aboriginal Education and Vocational Education.